BonewheelMaster/Casio-Infinisweeper/README.md

 ## Default Controls

-Due to Casio's version of Python not having a `get_key` function, the shell must be used.
+Due to Casio's version of Python not having a `get_key` function (and therefore no way to get input with a CasioPlot screen enabled), the shell must be used.
 This means all commands end with pressing `exe` (`enter` on keyboards), and the resolution is limited to the number of characters per line by the number of lines minus one (one line is used for input).

 Any number of commands can be input.
 All will be run.
 E.g., entering "44422" will move the cursor or screen three tiles left and two tiles up.